alvaroalea/QL_Rom_Cartridge/README.md

 It also contains 3D pieces to do vacum form of the case

 STATUS
-- Schematic - Working, tested
+- Schematic - Working, tested and match the original, Thank You Chr$.
 - Case - Design, Non tested

 ## Folder: Short